641i130/eye-of-ocram/README.md

 # Eye of Ocram

-An Xbox 360 Terraria world parser (and hopefully viewer)...
+A Terraria world parser (and hopefully viewer; primarily made for Xbox 360 saves)...

 ### Useful Sources: